St. Viator College

 St. Viator College was a Catholic liberal arts college in Bourbonnais, Illinois.
 It is no longer in operation.
 Today, the site is home to Olivet Nazarene University.

 History

-St. Viator's grew out of the original Bourbonnais village school, founded in 1865 by the Viatorians, to an academy for boys with the help of Father P. Beaudoin and Brothers Martel and Bernard, and on 9/6/1868 to a four-year liberal arts college with the aid of Father Thomas Roy.
+St. Viator's grew out of the original Bourbonnais village school, founded in 1865 by the Viatorians, to an academy for boys with the help of Father P. Beaudoin and Brothers Martel and Bernard.
+On September 6, 1868 it became a four-year liberal arts college with the aid of Father Thomas Roy.
 After nine years of work, Father Roy returned to his home in Canada, and was succeeded by Father M. J. Marsile, who oversaw the college for another 25 years.
 In 1906, several buildings were destroyed by fire, but courses continued in improvised quarters and new buildings were erected.
 Father Marsile afterward resigned, and Reverend John Patrick O'Mahoney C.S.V. was appointed president.
-Under financial pressure, it closed in 1939.
+Under financial pressure, the college closed in 1938.